xavidop/alexa-skill-autodeployer/README.md

 ### Deploy the Alexa Skill with all changes

-Here we have our first Helloworld Alexa Hosted Skill successfully merged with the Alexa Skill template downloaded. now it is time to deploy the changes.
+At this moment we have our first HelloWorld Alexa Hosted Skill successfully merged with the downloaded Alexa Skill template.
+Now it is time to deploy the changes.

-Depending on the version of the ASK CLI version, it will execute one commands or another one:
+Depending on the version of the ASK CLI version, it will execute one commands or another:
 1. For **ASK CLI 1.x** version:
    1. We will execute another `expect` script.
 In this case we will execute `deploy_hosted_skill_v1.sh`:
    ```bash